mrRosset/Symbian-Archive/index.md

 ## What is missing the most

 ### SDKs
 While not complete, the s60 series SDKs are well garnished.
-For most plateform (s80, s90, UIQ, ^3, ...) there is at least one SDK.
+For the other plateforms (s80, s90, UIQ, ^3, ...) there is at least one SDK.
 More could be added if possible but the most interresting is now the various SDKs that added specific functionnalities (MMS, Audio suite, ...)

 ### Documentation